NREL/torc/docs/how_tos/managing_workflows/archive.rst

    $ torc workflows list --only-archived

-If you would like to "un-archive" the workflow, run this command:
+If you would like to enable the workflow, run this command:

 .. code-block:: console